Supreme Court is urged to rule Trump is ineligible to be president again because of the Jan. 6 riot

 The written filing includes extensive details of Trump's actions leading up to Jan.
 6, including his tweet on Dec.
 19, 2020, in which he informed his followers of the planned protest on the day Congress would count the electoral votes and wrote, “Be there, will be wild.”

 Then in his speech to supporters on Jan.
 6, the lawyers wrote, “Trump lit the fuse.”
-The brief reproduces photographs of the mayhem from that day, including one of U.S. Capitol Police Officer Daniel Hodges pinned in a doorway during the attack.
+The brief reproduces photographs of the mayhem from that day, including one of Metropolitan Police Department Officer Daniel Hodges pinned in a doorway during the attack.

 Trump's lawyers have argued that efforts to keep him off the ballot “threaten to disenfranchise tens of millions of Americans and ... promise to unleash chaos and bedlam” if other states follow Colorado's lead.